fatcam84/monitor-beach/pi_birthday/README.md

-### This program finds out if the user's birth date occurs in the first million digits of pi.
+### See if your birthday exists in the first million digits of pi!

-### when run in terminal, the user is asked to put in their birth date in mmddyy format.
+This program finds out if the user's birth date occurs in the first million digits of pi. when run in terminal, the user is asked to put in their birth date in mmddyy format.

 If the 6 digit number combination occurs in the first million digits of pi, then the program will return a 12 digit number, the 3 numbers before birth date, 6 numbers